What Recycled Bottle Caps Can Teach Your Preschooler

 You know the one I am talking about.

 You can barely open it.
-It is stuffed beyond belief with wine openers, chips clips, and bottle caps.
+It is stuffed beyond belief with wine openers, chips clips, and bottle caps and lids.

 Wait a minute...